m3db/m3/site/content/overview/roadmap.md

 weight: 4
 ---

-This roadmap is open for suggestions and currently just a small snapshot of what is coming up.
+This roadmap is open for contributions and suggestions, it currently only defines near term goals.

-Short:
+Near term:
-- Add diagrams of what using M3 looks like (broken down by use case)
+- Add more diagrams of what M3 deployment architecture by use case
+- Add tutorials for a variety of use cases
 - Improve operational guides for the aggregator
-- Add tutorials for a variety of use cases
-- Add design documentation of reverse index
+- Overview of design for M3DB reverse index
-- Add design documentation of aggregator
+- Overview of design for M3 aggregator

-Medium:
-- Plan what a v1.0 release looks like